HL7/fhir-medmorph/input/pagecontent/background.md

 {% include img.html img="IGRelationship.svg" caption="Figure 2.1: Relationship among Different IG Types and Basic FHIR Capabilities" %}

-**NOTE to Reviewers:**
+**NOTE to Readers:**

 Although the US PH Library does not exist yet, it is included to show the direction that we will be taking under the guidance of the HL7 Public Health WG.
 The US PH Library will harmonize similar profiles from multiple IGs being produced under the sponsorship of the HL7 Public Health WG.
 This will ensure consistency across implementation guides, reduce profile proliferation, and provide a starting point for future Content Implementation Guides.

 #### Relationship between MedMorph IG and US Core FHIR IG

 As shown in Figure 2.1 above, the MedMorph Reference Architecture IG is built on other basic FHIR capabilities and the US Core IG.
-The MedMorph Reference Architecture IG will use US CORE IG profiles as required for each use case.
-In addition to the profiles, the patient level FHIR APIs specified in US Core will be leveraged for all public health reporting use cases that can leverage the MedMorph Reference Architecture.
+The MedMorph Reference Architecture IG will use US Core IG profiles as required for each use case.
+In addition to the profiles, the patient level FHIR APIs specified in US Core will be leveraged for all public health reporting use cases that  leverage the MedMorph Reference Architecture.

 #### Relationship between MedMorph IG and FHIR Bulk Data Access IG

-For research use cases, specifically where data about multiple patients need to be retrieved, MedMorph will use FHIR Bulk Data Access specified in the [BulkDataAccess IG](http://hl7.org/fhir/uv/bulkdata/index.html).
-The MedMorph Reference Architecture IG will also leverage Backend Services Authorization protocols specified in the [BulkDataAccess IG](http://hl7.org/fhir/uv/bulkdata/index.html) to secure system to system communication transactions in all MedMorph workflows.
+For research use cases, specifically where data about multiple patients need to be retrieved, MedMorph will use FHIR Bulk Data Access specified in the [BulkDataAccess IG]({{site.data.fhir.bulkig}}/index.html).

+#### Relationship between MedMorph IG and SMART App Launch IG
+The MedMorph Reference Architecture IG will also leverage SMART App Launch IG for the Backend Services Authorization protocols.
+The Backend Services Authorization in [SMART App Launch IG]({{site.data.fhir.smartapplaunch}}/index.html) is used to secure system to system communication transactions in all MedMorph workflows.

-#### Other Exiting Public Health IGs that could contribute to a common US PH Library
+#### Other Existing Public Health IGs that could contribute to a common US PH Library

-The Vital Records Common Profile Library is being balloted in Jan 2021.
+The Vital Records Common Profile Library was published in August 2021.
 While it is focused around vital records there are overlapping profiles with eCR and Occupational Data for Health (ODH).
 This project was created through the recognition of overlapping birth defects and birth and fetal death FHIR profiles.
 However, to help harmonize overlapping profiles with other public health use cases such as MedMorph, the VR common library may be a seed for the establishment of the US PH library mentioned above in the MedMorph Reference Architecture IG.

 #### Relationship between MedMorph IG and Content Implementation Guides